Sid Jenkins: Series 2

-In "Michelle", a grieving Sid ends up having sex with his longstanding crush Michelle - who has also given up on Tony - while on a camping trip.
-Sid and Michelle are soon caught kissing in Sid's bedroom by Cassie, who had returned from Scotland to see Sid.

-In "Chris", Cassie angrily confront Sid and Michelle in front of their friends after running into the couple at a club.
+In "Michelle", a grieving Sid ends up having sex with Michelle - who has also given up on Tony - while on a camping trip.
+They enter a relationship, and intend to keep it private, but they are soon caught kissing in Sid's bedroom by Cassie, who had returned from Scotland to see Sid.
+In "Chris", Cassie angrily confronts Sid and Michelle in front of their friends after running into the couple at a club.
 This also exposes Sid and Michelle's new relationship to Tony, who seems hurt by it.
-Sid attempts to explain things, but Cassie slaps him, telling him that he can't do whatever he wants even though his father is dead.
+Sid attempts to explain things, but Cassie slaps him.
 In "Tony", Sid goes with Michelle to try to make amends with Tony, but it proves difficult as Tony is hiding under his bed.
 After coming back from the university interview, Tony finds Sid and Michelle having sex in the toilets of a club, where he tells them he loves them both, and even kisses Sid, saying he loves him even though he's a "useless fucker".
 Tony also tells Sid that he neither loves nor belongs with Michelle, he belongs with Cassie.

 In "Effy", Sid has to do Effy's art coursework in exchange for her "sorting out his fucking soap opera".
-When he finishes, after describing his emotion as "Hopeless" in her CW, sees pictures of Cassie kissing another boy, which Effy had taken and attached to him.
-Horrified, Sid goes to Cassie's house and finally confronts her.
-The two reconcile.
+She does this by sending her friend Jake to Cassie, who has become extremely promiscuous, and planting pictures of the two kissing on Sid.
+Horrified, Sid goes to Cassie and finally confronts her, and the two reconcile.
+Despite rekindling their relationship, Cassie is still shown to be angry regarding Sid's relationship with Michelle, being annoyed at Michelle's presence at the dinner party hosted by Sid.
+She later tells Sid that she will "love him forever", but after witnessing the death of their friend Chris Miles (Joe Dempsie), she flees to New York City.

-In the series two finale, Sid is told by Chris's dad that the gang can not attend the funeral so he and Tony steal Chris's coffin.
+In the series two finale, Sid is told by Chris's father that the gang will not attend the funeral so he and Tony decided to steal Chris's coffin.
 They return it when Jal and Michelle demand that they do so.
-Sid is forgiven by Tony and given a ticket to New York to find Cassie.
-Tony hugs him and tells him to lose the hat as it "makes you look retarded" and that he always "loved him [Sid] best".
+Sid is forgiven by Tony and gives him a ticket to New York to find Cassie.
+Tony hugs and tells him to lose the hat as it "makes you look retarded" and that he always "loved him [Sid] best".
 He arrives in New York with a photograph of Cassie and eventually walks past the restaurant where she is working.
-He is turning his head to face the window where he will undoubtedly see her standing when the episode ends.
+He turning his head to face the window where he will undoubtedly see her standing when the episode ends.